New appointment announced to the Public Service Commission

-Premier Andrew Furey announced the appointment of Krista Quinlan as chair of the Public Service Commission on Thursday.
+Premier Andrew Furey announced the appointment of Krista Quinlan as chair of the Public Service Commission.

 As of May 3, Quinlan’s appointment is effective.
 She currently serves as Clerk of the Executive Council and Secretary to the Cabinet.